I’m very much an armchair historian when it comes to some of this planet’s horrifically destructive conflicts over the years.

 Emus are Australia’s National Bird.

-Before I go into any of the background to this… “conflict”, I just want to talk about the concept of a National Bird.
+Before I go into any of the backgrounds to this… “conflict”, I just want to talk about the concept of a National Bird.

 The idea of a National Bird is one of national pride and symbolism.